Contents

 Overview

-Deployment of an organization’s owned assets to users’ owned devices requires registering those users for the location you’re managing.
+Deployment of an organization’s owned assets to user-owned devices requires registering those users for the location you’re managing.
 The provided API allows for asynchronous management of these users in the organization.

-Before managing the users in the organization, the MDM client needs to determine what users are currently active.
+Before managing the users in the organization, the device management service needs to determine what users are currently active.
 Making a request to Get Users allows you to retrieve all users in the organization, and you can include an optional query parameter to return only active users.
 You can identify an active user by their unique clientUserId.

 The following code shows an example of requesting an organization’s users: